Parameter Estimation in an SPDE Model for Cell Repolarisation: Parameter estimation

 \section{Parameter estimation}

 We derive an estimator $\hat D_{A,\delta}$ of the diffusivity $D_A$ from first principles and state its main properties.
 Let us assume that we can measure the activator $A$ at $M$ points $x_{k}\in\Lambda$ for $k=1,\dots,M$ over a period of time $[0,T]$.
-Measurements usually correspond to fluorescence distributions (for example of actin in \citep{Lockley_2015}) at the cell cortex and are obtained through microscopy.
+The inhibitor $I$ can typically not be measured.
+Measurements of $A$ correspond to fluorescence distributions (for example of actin in \citep{Lockley_2015}) at the cell cortex and are obtained through microscopy.
 This means that every measurement necessarily has a minimal spatial resolution $\delta>0$ determined by the experimental setup.
 It can be described by a \emph{local measurement} \citep{Altmeyer2019b}, that is, a linear functional